restfulapi/restful-api/README.md

 The above example uses the supplied BasicContentFilter for the filtering algorithm, and the supplied BasicContentFilterFields to retrieve the field patterns that are input to the filtering algorithm.
 It is expected that the 'basic' classes that are supplied will be extended or replaced as needed.

+##Reporting and discovery of all configured resources
+The RestfulApiController exposes selected information about all resources that have been configured through an optional ResourceDetailList.
+Simply configure the Spring application context for the supplied ResourceDetailList class as a bean named resourceDetailList:

+    import net.hedtech.restfulapi.ResourceDetailList
+    beans = {

+        . . . . . .

+        // Resource detail list (for reporting and discovery) - initialized by restfulApiController resourceDetailList(ResourceDetailList)

+    }

 ##Logging
 Errors encountered while servicing a request are logged at error level to the log target 'RestfulApiController_messageLog'.
 This is so errors occuring from the requests (which will typically be errors caused by invalid input, etc) can be separated from errors in the controller.